Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 }
 ```

-#### Adding pipelines and failover transforms to a T-Engine
-So far we have talked about defining pipelines and failover transforms in the ACS repository's or
-ATS router's pipeline files.
-It is also possible to add them to the T-Engine's configuration, even
-when they reference a transformer provided by another T-Engine.
-It is only when all the
-configuration files are combined that there may be warning messages issued if these transformers
-does not exist.

-Generally it is better to add them to T-Engines to avoid duplication (in the repository and
-router) and adds flexibility.

-The following sections describe ways to modify the configuration that has already been read.
-This too may be included in the T-Engine configuration.

 #### Removing a transformer

-Since ACS 7.2 & ATS 1.4.2
+Since ACS 7.2 & ATS 1.5.0

 To discard a previous transformer definition include its name in the optional
 `"removeTransformers"` list.
 You might want to do this if you have a replacement and wish keep
-the overall configuration simple (so contains no alternatives), or you wish to temporarily
+the overall configuration simple (so it contains no alternatives), or you wish to temporarily
 remove it.
-The following example removes two transformers.
+The following example removes two transformers before processing any other configuration
+in the same T-Engine or pipeline file.

 ```json
 {